 Since 1993 Kegedonce Press has been crafting beautiful books that involve Indigenous Peoples at all levels of production.
 We support the enterprise of Indigenous writers, artists, graphic illustrators, designers, editors, printers and others in related fields.
 Founded in 1993 by Anishinaabe writer Kateri Akiwenzie-Damm, Kegedonce is committed to the publication of beautifully written and designed Indigenous literature, both nationally and internationally.

-Kegedonce has published works by some of the most widely known contemporary Indigenous writers in Canada, including Joanne Arnott, Cherie Dimaline, Louise Bernice Halfe, Daniel Health Justice, Aaron Paquette, Sharron Proulx-Turner, Gregory Scofield, and Richard Van Camp, among many others.
+Kegedonce Press has published works by some of the most celebrated and widely known Indigenous writers and storytellers in Canada, including Louise Bernice Halfe, Cherie Dimaline, Basil Johnston, Bomgiizhik Isaac Murdoch, Marilyn Dumont, Daniel Health Justice, Nathan Adler, Aaron Paquette, Sharron Proulx-Turner, Gregory Scofield, and Richard Van Camp, among many others.

-Indigenous owned and operated, Kegedonce is based at Neyaashiinigmiing, on the traditional territory of the Chippewas of Nawash First Nation.
-Our owner and Managing Editor is Kateri Akiwenzie-Damm of the Chippewas of Nawash; our Publishing Manager is Renee K. Abram, of the Oneida Nation (Onyota’a:ka), Wolf clan.
+Indigenous owned and operated, Kegedonce Press is based at Neyaashiinigmiing, on the traditional territory of the Chippewas of Nawash Unceded First Nation in Ontario, Canada.
+Our Publisher and Managing Editor is Kateri Akiwenzie-Damm of the Chippewas of Nawash Unceded First Nation, Saugeen Ojibway Nation; our Publishing Manager is Renee K. Abram, of the Oneida Nation (Onyota’a:ka), Wolf clan.